 5. Road Trip Snacks Are a Must!
 But So Are Groceries

 Grocery shopping for a long trip can be a tricky business.
 If you are going to be parked at a campground miles away from the nearest grocery store, it is better to stock up on groceries beforehand.
-But as you know, the refrigerators in rigs are not very big and the pantries do not have that much space.
+But as you know, the RV refrigerators aren't the biggest and the pantries do not have that much space.
 So how can you store a week’s worth of food in your RV?

 You will have to skip the frozen nuggets and pizzas, and opt for unfrozen healthy foods.
 This will not only help you clear your freezer space, it will ensure that you eat a healthy diet.
 Similarly, canned foods are heavy.
 Although you will need to buy some canned goods, look for alternatives when possible.
 For example, veggies and fresh fruit can be used instead of canned versions and canned beans can be replaced by dry beans.